OmegaMaxy/ANE-portfolio/user stories/story05.md

 # Story 05

 As a FREE-user,
-I want my portfolio viewers to subscribe to my updates on the main page, so that I can have them updated.
+I want my portfolio viewers to be able to subscribe to my updates on the main page, so that I can have them updated.